Home

 Approaches to conflict which focus on techniques for controlling others or telling them what to do do not work, even if they seem to in the short term.
 These approaches presume, often unconsciously, that those involved in destructive conflict do not have the ability, nor the willingness, to respond effectively.

-This means that they are not empowered through these approaches to take responsibility, to practice their ability to respond.
+This means that their empowerment is not supported through these approaches to take responsibility, to practice their ability to respond.
 Ultimately, no conflict is ever resolved without those in conflict taking responsibility or ownership of their responses, be they words or actions, however challenging that may be.

-This website shows you ways in which conflict resolution can be supported, through awareness of practices which empower those responding destructively to conflict to create more effective responses.
+This website shows you ways in which effective communication and conflict resolution can be supported, through awareness of practices which support the empowerment of those responding destructively to conflict to create more effective responses.

 It will also identify common ways in which those involved often feel disempowered, simply through ineffective communication, and through approaches taken by those trying to help.
 Such approaches are manifestations of Rescuer Syndrome.
 This is not only ineffective in helping to resolve conflict, it usually escalates the destructiveness of it.